 What about after uni?

 Through the programme, you will have developed key employability skills e.g skills of enquiry, critical thinking, problem-solving and reflection.
 You will leave the programme with an extensive portfolio to demonstrate these skills and your CPD.
-You will be well prepared for the application process to successfully gain employment in a variety of roles in physiotherapy and other health and well-being related fields and/or further study.
+You will be well prepared for the transition into autonomous practice as a qualified physiotherapist.

 Our graduates have gone onto work in a variety of health and wellbeing related fields.
 Some examples include the NHS, private sector, social services, industry, the armed forces and sporting organisations.
 We have seen the return of graduates working in advanced clinical roles to our postgraduate study programmes to further enhance their career development.
 Some of our graduates work at the highest levels of a professional sport such as rugby (Sale Sharks), football (Manchester City), cricket (Derbyshire CCC) and basketball (New York Knicks).
 Some have taken the skills they have developed and now work overseas or in physiotherapy-related research and education.